-- 4. Help convey how the Initiative advances the priorities of the Mayor, the Council, and the District community.
-Here are some talking points that we've developed on this. - The Access to Justice Initiative works. - The Initiative offers concrete solutions to address community priorities like housing, public safety, and economic opportunity.
-It helps build stronger neighborhoods where District residents can live, thrive, and maintain a good life for themselves and their families. - The District government's vision in creating the Initiative recognizes that legal support leads to a fairer, more accessible justice experience, better individual outcomes, and promotes community equity. - The Access to Justice Initiative is a uniquely essential community resource. - There is no other program that offers District residents the opportunity to address such a wide range of problems that often cannot be solved without legal help. - Staff at 30+ nonprofit organizations serve DC residents in areas like housing, domestic violence, consumer debt, education, estate planning, family issues, expungement, disability, immigration, public benefits, discrimination, employment and jobs. - The Initiative promotes housing stability. - The Initiative helps maintain the District's unique character through a continuum of strategies that keep District neighbors safely and stably housed in their community. - These include efforts targeted at preserving intergenerational homes, preventing foreclosure and eviction, and legal help that that keeps District residents housed in affordable, healthy, safe, and discrimination-free environments. - The Initiative promotes public safety and community resilience. - Left unaddressed, civil legal needs make our community less safe and vulnerable to crisis.
-Through Initiative interventions, communities are stronger and more resilient. - Initiative programs nourish the District's safety net and promote community well-being by addressing family instability, supporting youth, giving voice to survivors of crime, serving returning citizens, and addressing core areas individuals need to thrive. - The Initiative promotes economic opportunity for individuals and the community - Initiative programs lessen economic risk and inopportunity for District residents by protecting workers, addressing debt-related legal crises, and promoting financial literacy. - Investment in the Initiative not only promotes economic security and community wellbeing, but also lessens government burdens that would be experienced if these issues remained unaddressed, reduces community health costs, and leverages existing resources. - The Initiative helps keep highly qualified, experienced lawyers serving District residents. - The Initiative supports loan repayment for full-time legal services attorneys who offer free legal services to District residents, a key recruitment and retention tool for legal employers.
+- The Access to Justice Initiative works. - The Initiative offers concrete solutions to address community priorities. - o It helps build stronger neighborhoods where District residents can live, thrive, and maintain a good life for themselves and their families. - Legal support leads to a fairer, more accessible justice experience, better individual outcomes, and promotes community equity. - The Access to Justice Initiative is a uniquely essential community resource. - There is no other program that offers District residents the opportunity to address such a wide range of problems that often cannot be solved without legal help. - Staff at 30+ nonprofit organizations serve DC residents in areas like housing, domestic violence, consumer debt, education, estate planning, family issues, expungement, disability, immigration, public benefits, discrimination, employment and jobs. - The Initiative promotes housing stability. - The Initiative helps maintain the District's unique character through a continuum of strategies that keep District neighbors safely and stably housed in their community. - These include efforts targeted at preserving intergenerational homes, preventing foreclosure and eviction, and legal help that that keeps District residents housed in affordable, healthy, safe, and discrimination-free environments. - The Initiative promotes public safety and community resilience. - Left unaddressed, civil legal needs make our community less safe and vulnerable to crisis.
+Through Initiative interventions, communities are stronger and more resilient. - Initiative programs nourish the District's safety net and promote community well-being by addressing family instability, supporting youth, giving voice to survivors of crime, serving returning citizens, and addressing core areas individuals need to thrive. - The Initiative promotes economic opportunity for individuals and the community - o Initiative programs lessen economic risk and inopportunity for District residents by protecting workers, addressing debt-related legal crises, and promoting financial literacy. - Investment in the Initiative not only promotes economic security and community wellbeing, but also lessens government burdens that would be experienced if these issues remained unaddressed, reduces community health costs, and leverages existing resources. - The Initiative helps keep highly qualified, experienced lawyers serving District residents. - The Initiative supports loan repayment for full-time legal services attorneys who offer free legal services to District residents, a key recruitment and retention tool for legal employers.